pgenergy/docs/src/content/docs/web_api/endpoints.md

 ## Process Endpoints

 ### `POST /process_peaks`
-- **Description**: Processes and marks peaks in the energy consumption data.
+- **Description**: Processes and marks peaks in the energy consumption data for one specific user.
 These peaks are often linked to the use of high-energy devices.
 - **Trigger**: Triggered automatically after peaks are detected in the sensor data.
 - **Request**:
   - **Headers**: